boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 1. Download the deployment file [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_eks.yaml) to deloy Bold BI on AKS.

-2. Navigate to the folder where the deployment files were downloaded from **Step 1**.
+2. Navigate to the folder where the deployment files were downloaded in **Step 1**.

 3. Deploy the EFS CSI Driver to your cluster and create an Amazon Elastic File System (EFS) volume to store the shared folders for application usage by following the below link.